Imagine it. Clear vision without prescription glasses and contacts … vision correction can be life-changing.

 For patients developing cataracts, a Lens Exchange with an intraocular lens implant may be the solution for vision correction.
 “If you have already cataracts, you’re unfortunately not a candidate for LASIK, PRK, or SMILE,” said Dr. Yoo.
 “But, we can offer short corneal incisions or astigmatic keratotomies to reduce astigmatism during cataract surgery or even after a corneal transplant,” Dr. Yoo said.
 To correct larger degrees of astigmatism in patients with cataracts, toric intraocular lenses are available.
 Multifocal intraocular lenses can improve both near and distance vision for patients undergoing cataract surgery.

-If your cornea has been weakened by keratoconus, the corneal cross-linking method can strengthen the cornea.
+Corneal cross-linking method can strengthen the cornea if your cornea has been weakened by keratoconus.
 “With this treatment, we use ultraviolet light and a photosensitizer (riboflavin eye drops) to strengthen the collagen in the cornea and halt progressive corneal bulging,” Dr. Yoo said.
 Cross-linking is highly effective and safe.

 What’s the next step?

 Your vision care needs are based on your unique corneal abnormalities and overall eye health, medical history, age, and lifestyle.
 Consider how often you rely on your prescription lenses or contacts.
-If you want to be independent from daily wear glasses or contacts, speak to a board-certified ophthalmologist to discuss your goals and any concerns.
+If you want to be independent from daily wear glasses or contacts, speak to a board-certified ophthalmologist to discuss vision correction, your goals, and any concerns.

 Call Bascom Palmer Eye LASIK & Laser Vision Center at 877-GO-LASIK (52745) for more information or to see if you are a candidate.